 - ✗ Heavy at 85.5 lbs — repositioning it is a two-person job

-The Arozzi Arena is the classic mid-range gaming desk for a reason.
-The entire 63” surface is covered by a 5mm microfiber cloth mousepad that’s machine washable — meaning the whole desk IS the mousepad.
-For any gamer who uses a large mousepad or moves their mouse across a wide area, this setup is genuinely satisfying.
+The Arozzi Arena remains one of the most sensible mid-range gaming desks on the market at $379.
+The entire 63” surface is covered by a 5mm microfiber cloth mousepad that’s machine washable — the whole desk IS the mousepad.
+For any gamer who uses a large mousepad or sweeps the mouse across wide areas, this setup is genuinely satisfying.
 The curved front edge fits your body naturally at close range and eliminates the sharp-corner wrist fatigue common with rectangular desks.

 Under-desk cable management uses a mesh hammock to hide cables out of sight — not as elegant as Secretlab’s tray system, but functional.
+At $379, it’s still hard to beat the sheer surface coverage and all-in-one mousepad value.

-4. Secretlab MAGNUS Metal Desk
+4. Secretlab MAGNUS Metal Desk — Best Fixed-Height Premium

 Secretlab MAGNUS Metal Desk